aiida-cusp/aiida-cusp/docs/source/user_guide/custodian/jobs.rst

    Please also refer to the :ref:`user-guide-calculators-vaspcalculator-inputs-vasp` and :ref:`Custodian Settings<user-guide-calculators-vaspcalculator-inputs-custodian>` sections as part of the :class:`~aiida_cusp.calculators.VaspCalculation` documentation, which discuss the required and / or optional code inputs for calculations in more detail

 Therefore, the actual VASP executable is already fully defined via the non-optional :class:`~aiida.orm.Code` object and does not need to be set when setting up one or multiple :class:`~custodian.vasp.jobs.VaspJob` objects that will be connected to the calculation.
-Thus, instead of passing an explicit input, defining the VASP command to be run, it is sufficient to simply initialize the ``vasp_cmd`` parameter on the :class:`~custodian.jobs.vasp.VaspJob` object with value :class:`None`, when used with calculations defined by this plugin.
+Thus, instead of passing an explicit input, defining the VASP command to be run, it is sufficient to simply initialize the ``vasp_cmd`` parameter on the :class:`~custodian.vasp.jobs.VaspJob` object with value :class:`None`, when used with calculations defined by this plugin.
 For instance:

 .. code-block:: python